 There are several Quiz Options.

-If you want to give a more flexible time frame for students to submit an exam, but make sure they all have the same time limit for completion, use the Time Limit feature (indicated in minutes).
-Students are warned when there is 5 minutes left in the exam.
+If you want to give a more flexible time frame for students to submit an exam, but make sure they all have the same time limit for completion, then use the Time Limit feature (indicated in minutes) within the quiz settings.
+The time limit option has a 5 minute warning.
+If students need different time limits due to accommodations, see Allow extra time or multiple quiz attempts for individual students below.

-See the diagram for an overview of the relationship of availability dates with a due date and time limit.
+For an overview, see the diagram of the relationship of available from/until dates with due date and time limits.

 Allow extra time or multiple quiz attempts for individual students

 If you are using a timed exam, you can add extra time for particular students.
-Make sure the Until time is not too early for students who are granted extra time as the student will be forced to submit at the Until Date even if the student has not used up the full time.
+As mentioned above, make sure the Available Until time is not too early for students who are granted extra time as the student will be forced to submit at the Until Date even if the student has not used up the full time.

-If you’re using Available From and Until dates to limit exam time, you can create a second set of dates for students that need extra time by completing the Assign To fields.
-Note: Replacing or removing original ‘Assign to’ user(s) or group(s) after students have submitted will remove submissions.
+If you’re using Available From and Until dates to limit exam time, you can create a second set of dates for students that need extra time by clicking the +Add button and completing the Assign To fields.
+Note: Replacing or removing original ‘Assign to’ user(s) or group(s) after students have submitted will make submissions unavailable to view.

 Screenshots of Assign To fields below.